 Troubleshooting the PCV System

-A PCV valve uses spring pressure to hold the valve in the open position while the engine is off or when there's a drop in manifold vacuum, like during acceleration.
-This results in maximum crankcase ventilation.
+A PCV valve uses light spring pressure to hold the valve in the open position while the engine isn't running or when a manifold vacuum drops, like during acceleration.
+This open valve results in maximum crankcase ventilation.

 When the engine is idling or cruising, the intake manifold vacuum is high and pulls the valve upward, blocking the port to the intake manifold.
 As a result, the flow to the intake manifold is interrupted.

 PCV Valve Diagnosis